-These qualities need to be honed and adapted overtime.
-Not every publisher instinctively has acquired these behaviors from the start, but they work toward developing them each day.
-Cultivate these 7 traits and become a flourishing independent publisher
+You need to hone and adapt these qualities over time because not every publisher instinctively has acquired these behaviors from the start, but they work toward developing them each day.

-1. Enthusiasm – If you don’t have a passion for publishing then it is going to be difficult to work each day toward publishing a book.
-Publishers care about their job and what it entails.
-They work hard to obtain results through each effort that is put forth.
+1. Enthusiasm – If you don’t have a passion for publishing, then it is going to be difficult to work each day toward publishing a book.
+Publishers care about their job and what it entails, therefore, they work hard to obtain results.

-2. Curiosity – The publishing field is a place for learning experiences.
-Some days will be filled with mistakes that you will learn from.
+2. Curiosity – The publishing field is a place for learning experiences and when mistakes come along, learn from them.
 Always keep open to asking questions and gaining answers from sources that can expand your knowledge.

 3. Readiness – Publishers are experienced in developing marketing campaigns and managing propositions.
-You don’t need to have a degree in order to put a publishing plan into action.
-Being prepared by having basic information on these platforms will still give you an upper hand in the long run.
+You don’t need to have a degree to become an independent publisher.
+Research basic information on these platforms and it will give you an upper hand in the long run.

 4. Comprehension – Successful individuals often read about the their subjects of interest.
-Publishers understand the idea behind their jobs and promoting books.
-They are readers and writers who are committed to being informed about their customers and products.
+Publishers understand the idea behind their jobs and promoting books, so know your customers and their needs.

 5. Persistence – Publishing is a roller coaster ride that is riddled with ups and downs.
-No matter what you must always find the drive to overcome obstacles in your path.
-This can come in the form of applying new techniques and traveling down different routes before finding the right road that will lead you to your successful destination.
+No matter what, you must always find the drive to overcome obstacles in your path.
+Apply new techniques and travel down different routes until you find the right one.

 6. Confidence – You need to be able to take charge and work with determination.
-There will be days where you befuddled by what your next steps should be in publishing, but by remaining calm and collected publishers get the job done.
+You may not be sure what your next steps should be every once in a while, but remain calm and collected, publishers get the job done.

 7. Optimism - Being optimistic and positive will make the days more enjoyable.
 Negativity is one of a publisher’s greatest enemies.
-Having a positive behavior will reflect on others and eventually others will be encouraged to create an upbeat environment that all can enjoy.
+Show positive behavior that will encourage others to create an upbeat environment.

 Everyone can learn and expand on these traits.
-The overall goal that each publisher shares is giving a book the chance to be in a reader’s hand.
-Successful independent publishers thrive on the experience that earned them these behaviors to make that goal a reality.
+The goal that each publisher shares is giving a book the chance to be in a reader’s hand.
+Successful independent publishers thrive on the experience because these behaviors make that goal a reality.